Mark Rozzi: Relief for survivors of sex abuse

+Speaker of the House

-In 2023, Rozzi was elected as Speaker of the Pennsylvania House of Representatives, following speculation and disputes over which party controlled the legislature.
-He was nominated by Republican Representative Jim Gregory as a compromise candidate, earning bipartisan support.
+On January 3, 2023, Rozzi was elected as Speaker of the Pennsylvania House of Representatives, following speculation and disputes over which party controlled the legislature; in the 2022 election, Democrats won a majority of seats, but three vacancies technically gave Republican a 101-99 majority.
+Rozzi was nominated by Republican Representative Jim Gregory as a compromise candidate, earning bipartisan support.
 Following his election, Rozzi said he would govern as an independent and not caucus with either party.
 However, according to private conversations with fellow Democrats, Rozzi would not change his party registration.
 His private comments saying he would remain in the Democratic Party caused controversy with the Republicans who voted him for speaker, including Gregory, who said Rozzi should resign.
-According to Gregory and others, Rozzi repeatedly told them he would leave the Democratic Party and officially register as an Independent should he be elected speaker.
+According to Gregory and others, Rozzi repeatedly told them he would leave the Democratic Party and officially register as an independent should he be elected speaker.

 As Speaker, Rozzi said his first priority would be to finally pass the amendment to Pennsylvania's constitution to allow victims of sexual abuse a two year gap in the statute of limitations for them to sue their abusers.
 Governor Wolf called a special session of the legislature so such the amendment could be passed the required second time.
 However, Republicans in the State Senate combined the amendment on sexual abuse survivors with two others to require voter ID and regulatory reform.
-Rozzi opposed the addition of the two other amendments and called the State House into recess until February 27, 2023 or until a deal to separate the statute of limitations amendment could be reached.
-He later announced the House would be in session on February 21, where House operating rules were finally put in place after having been non-existent during the session thus far.
-Rozzi continued his push for legislation making the sex abuse survivors amendment separate from the other two.
+Rozzi opposed the addition of the two other amendments and pushed for legislation making the sex abuse survivors amendment separate from the other two.
 He was successful on February 24, with an amendment solely concerning victim relief passing 161-40.
-However, State Senate Majority Leader Joe Pittman has said the three amendment package previously passed would be the last time the Senate dealt with the issue.
+However, State Senate Majority Leader Joe Pittman declined to bring the singular amendment to a vote.

 On February 28, Rozzi resigned as Speaker of the House and returned to the Democratic Caucus.